laravel-notification-channels/telegram/README.md

 composer require guzzlehttp/guzzle
 ```

-You can install the package via composer:
+Then, You can install the package via composer:

 ``` bash
 composer require laravel-notification-channels/telegram
 ```

-You must install the service provider:
+You must now, install the service provider:
 ```php
 // config/app.php
 'providers' => [